Umami: Properties

 Umami has a mild but lasting aftertaste associated with salivation and a sensation of furriness on the tongue, stimulating the throat, the roof and the back of the mouth.
 By itself, umami is not palatable, but it makes a great variety of foods pleasant, especially in the presence of a matching aroma.
 Like other basic tastes, umami is pleasant only within a relatively narrow concentration range.

-The optimum umami taste depends also on the amount of salt, and at the same time, low-salt foods can maintain a satisfactory taste with the appropriate amount of umami.
+The optimum umami taste also depends on the amount of salt, and at the same time, low-salt foods can maintain a satisfactory taste with the appropriate amount of umami.
 One study showed that ratings of pleasantness, taste intensity, and ideal saltiness of low-salt soups were greater when the soup contained umami, whereas low-salt soups without umami were less pleasant.
 Another study demonstrated that using fish sauce as a source of umami could reduce the need for salt by 10–25% to flavor such foods as chicken broth, tomato sauce, or coconut curry while maintaining overall taste intensity.

 Some population groups, such as the elderly, may benefit from umami taste because their taste and smell sensitivity may be impaired by age and medication.
 The loss of taste and smell can contribute to poor nutrition, increasing their risk of disease.
 Some evidence exists to show umami not only stimulates appetite, but also may contribute to satiety.

 Foods rich in umami components

 Many foods are rich in the amino acids and nucleotides imparting umami.
 Naturally occurring glutamate can be found in meats and vegetables.
 Inosine (IMP) comes primarily from meats and guanosine (GMP) from vegetables.
 Mushrooms, especially dried shiitake, are rich sources of umami flavor from guanylate.
 Smoked or fermented fish are high in inosinate, and shellfish in adenylate.
+Protein in food is tasteless, however processes such as fermentation, curing, or heat treatment release glutamate and other amino acids.

-Generally, umami taste is common to foods that contain high levels of L-glutamate, IMP and GMP, most notably in fish, shellfish, cured meats, meat extracts, mushrooms, vegetables (e.g., ripe tomatoes, Chinese cabbage, spinach, celery, etc.), green tea, hydrolyzed vegetable protein, and fermented and aged products involving bacterial or yeast cultures, such as cheeses, shrimp pastes, fish sauce, soy sauce, nutritional yeast, and yeast extracts such as Vegemite and Marmite.
+Generally, umami taste is common to foods that contain high levels of L-glutamate, IMP and GMP, most notably in fish, shellfish, cured meats, meat extracts, mushrooms, vegetables (e.g., ripe tomatoes, Chinese cabbage, spinach, celery, etc.), green tea, hydrolyzed vegetable protein, and fermented and aged products involving bacterial or yeast cultures, such as cheeses, shrimp pastes, fish sauce, soy sauce, natto, nutritional yeast, and yeast extracts such as Vegemite and Marmite.

 Studies have shown that the amino acids in breast milk are often the first encounter humans have with umami.
 Glutamic acid makes up half of the free amino acids in breast milk.